JacopoMangiavacchi/CoreML-TransferLearning-Demo/README.md

 # CoreML-TransferLearning-Demo

-Swift for TensorFlow Notebook and CoreML + SwiftUI demo App to demonstrate the potentiality of the SwiftCoreMLTools library (https://github.com/JacopoMangiavacchi/SwiftCoreMLTools) to adopt Transfer Learning technique and train on devices tabular data with multiple Numerical and Categorical Features using Embedding and Multi Input.
+Swift for TensorFlow Notebook and CoreML + SwiftUI demo App to demonstrate the potentiality of the **SwiftCoreMLTools** library (https://github.com/JacopoMangiavacchi/SwiftCoreMLTools) to adopt Transfer Learning technique and train on devices tabular data with multiple Numerical and Categorical Features using Embedding and Multi Input.

 ![The App](images/CoreML-Training-Demo.png)

-## Models architectures
+## Models architecture

 ![The App](images/CoreML-Transfer-Learning.png)